nmoragas/metagenomics_pipeline/scripts/1_Metagenomics_pipeline/README.md

 This repository contains a pipeline for **preprocessing shotgun metagenomic samples**, from **raw sequencing data to non-normalized abundance tables**.

+This pipeline is organized into two main parts:

+🔹 Part 1: Preprocessing and Taxonomic Classification Includes initial read processing (filtering, deduplication, trimming), quality control (pre and post), and taxonomic classification using Kraken2/Bracken.

+🔹 Part 2: Downstream Statistical Processing
+Covers batch effect correction, normalization, and transformation of taxonomic data for robust and interpretable statistical analysis.

-The workflow is designed to be **parallelized**, allowing multiple samples to be processed simultaneously across multiple steps.
+The workflow of part 1 is designed to be **parallelized**, allowing multiple samples to be processed simultaneously across multiple steps.
 Scripts are optimized for execution in HPC environments using SLURM or SGE scheduling systems.

 > ⚠️ **Warning**: Shotgun data is large and computationally intensive.
 Processing many samples at once (e.g., 15 - 25) may cause system overload.
 >